alexey-dc/rack_experiments/README.md

 ...
 ````

 Got you kitty.
-Can't escape now.
+Can't escape now - you get the threads you're given.

-The results of running the same test that was basically already accidentally run were pleasantly straightforward and as expected for once.
+The results of running the same test that was basically already accidentally run previously were straightforward and pleasantly as-expected for once.

 ```bash
 # Server